 The screen capture will start immediately.
-To define the screen area you will get a small resizable window when you invoke the effect configure.
+To define the screen area you will get a small resizable window when you invoke the "Select Screen Region" button inside the effect configure.
 Place and resize this window to fit exactly on the screen area you want to capture.
 After closing the dialog you should see the result on your matrix.
 The aspect ratio will be defined by your matrix resolution.